utags/utags/userscript-desc/readme.md

 # UTags - Add usertags to links

-Allow users to add custom tags (labels) to links.
-For example, you can add tags to forum members or posts.
+Add **custom tags** or **notes** to links such as users, posts and videos.
+For example, tags can be added to users or posts on a forum, making it easy to identify them or block their posts and replies.
+It works on X (Twitter), Reddit, Facebook, Threads, Instagram, Youtube, TikTok, GitHub, Greasy Fork, Hacker News, pixiv and numerous other websites.

 **UTags** = **Usertags**. **Userscript**, **Userstyle** allows users to customize the functionality and style of the site, **Usertags** allows users to customize the tags (labels) for the site.

-For now it supports
+For now it works on

 - V2EX ([www.v2ex.com](https://www.v2ex.com/))
 - Greasy Fork ([greasyfork.org](https://greasyfork.org/) and [sleazyfork.org](https://sleazyfork.org/))